-Many years ago, I did a regional book tour with the illustrator Emma Quay, where we spoke at a conference and visited some local schools, which was enormous fun.
+Many years ago, I did a regional book tour, with the illustrator Emma Quay, where we spoke at a conference and visited some local schools.
 At one such school, we turned up a little behind schedule and when we got into the library, we realised we needed one extra table.
 The teacher-librarian commissioned a small, eager-to-please student to go off as a messenger, with her friend, to another classroom.
-The small girl was instructed to take a note to another teacher, who would organise some big kids to bring down an extra table.
+The small girl was instructed to take the note to another teacher, who would organise some big kids to bring down an extra table.
 The small girl gazed up at the teacher-librarian.
 She flicked a glance over towards us.
 She swallowed, nodding solemnly, as if she clearly grasped the seriousness of the commission and the privilege of the assignment.
 And then she was gone, a whirl of flying plaits.

 And we waited.

 By this time, the teacher-librarian was getting a little flustered.
 She was watching the clock and licking her lips.
 She knew we were on a tight schedule.
 And just as we were about to give up, the small girl returned to library; red-cheeked, breathless and starry-eyed, as if she had conquered the world.